Edi013/Edi013/README.md

 - 🌩️ Eager to develop myself in a professional way _!!!_
-- 👀 I’m interested in OOP & Algorithms  .
+- 👀 I’m interested in OOP & Algorithms, but this whole domain can't be described in one line 😉 .
   🌱 What do I have knowledge of ?
     ->Back-end & Logic: C++ (1 project), Java, Python(Algorithms - Artificial Intelligence)
     ->Front-end : HTML & CSS, JavaScript (No projects)